 Most parents probably expect some regular stresses in life — such as juggling work, school, activities, chores, errands, and family time — but it can be overwhelming, in some cases, debilitating.
-Now, we have to factor in fear and limitations around a deadly virus.
-VEBA’s Co-Medical Director, Dr. Lee Remington-Boone, shares that when adults are overworked, their own health needs may be easy to set aside.
+When adults are overworked, their own health needs may be easy to set aside.
 Parents must be mindful of their own health, especially during this unusual time.
-Below are her tips for how parents can support themselves during times of stress.
+Below are some tips for how parents can support themselves during times of stress.

 - Focus on What’s Essential: Set boundaries between work time, family time, and time for yourself.